Cleveland Indians look into changing name amid pressure

+CLEVELAND (AP)They’ve been known as the Cleveland Indians since 1915.
+Those days could be over.

-CLEVELAND (AP) — Amid new pressure sparked by a national movement to correct racial wrongdoings, the Cleveland Indians said they will review their long-debated nickname.
+Amid new pressure sparked by a national movement to correct racial wrongdoings, the Indians said Friday night they will review their long-debated nickname which has been in place for 105 years.

-“We are committed to making a positive impact in our community and embrace our responsibility to advance social justice and equality,” the team said in a statement Friday night.
-“Our organization fully recognizes our team name is among the most visible ways in which we connect with the community.”
+”We are committed to making a positive impact in our community and embrace our responsibility to advance social justice and equality,” the team said in a statement that came just hours after the NFL’s Washington Redskins announced a similar move. ”Our organization fully recognizes our team name is among the most visible ways in which we connect with the community.”

-The move mirrors one by the NFL’s Washington Redskins, who earlier in the day said they are embarking on a “thorough review” of their name, which has been deemed as offensive by Native American groups for decades.
+The move mirrors the one made by the Redskins, who are embarking on a ”thorough review” of their name, which has been deemed as offensive by Native American groups for decades.
+The Redskins’ decision came in the wake of FedEx, which paid $205 million for naming rights to the team’s stadium, and other corporate partners calling for the team to change its nickname.

 In 2018, the Indians removed the contentious Chief Wahoo logo from their game jerseys and caps.
 The grinning, red-faced mascot, however, is still present on merchandise that can be purchased at Progressive Field and other team shops in Northeast Ohio.